 Early Life and Education

 I was born in Boston, Massachusetts.
-I spent most of my childhood in Medford, MA and later moved to Saugus, MA.
+I spent first five years of my childhood in Medford, MA and later moved to Saugus, MA.
 I graduated from Saugus High School in 1998.

 Short Professional Biography